Malaysia Volunteers Corps Department

-The People's Volunteer Corps (Jabatan Sukarelawan Malaysia), abbreviated RELA, officially the Malaysia Volunteers Corps Department, is a paramilitary civil volunteer corps formed by the Malaysian government.
-Their roles include: Helping to spread awareness of the government policies to the public; To assist other government agencies in carrying out duties upon request; To conduct socio-economical as well as community-based activities and; To develop oneself as a role model for the society through various trainings and courses.
+The People's Volunteer Corps (Jabatan Sukarelawan Malaysia), abbreviated RELA, officially the Malaysia Volunteers Corps Department, is a civil volunteer corps formed by the Malaysian government.
+Their roles include: helping to spread awareness of government policies to the public; assisting other government agencies in carrying out duties; conducting local social and socio-economic activities; and developing human capital through trainings that are appropriate.

-RELA has the authority to raid suspected streets or places such as factories, restaurants or hotels, and may interrogate or detain people who do not have traveling documents, such as passports or work permits, on their person.
-They are also in charge of security, and are absorbed into the Malaysian Army as support groups during times of war, and are tasked with search and rescue works if needed.
+RELA has limited authority to raid suspected streets or places, such as factories, restaurants or hotels, and may interrogate or detain people who do not have travel documents, such as passports or work permits, on their person.
+They are also in charge of security, are absorbed into the Malaysian Army as minor support groups during times of war, and are tasked with search and rescue work if really needed.